Leading SAFe (Scaled Agile Framework) Exam Notes

 What is Architectural Runway?

-Architectural Runway is existing code, hardware components, marketing branding guidelines, etc., that enable near-term business Features.
-Enablers build up the runway to support Features for e.g. A single sign-on mechanism will enable sign-on in multiple applications.
+- Enablers build up the runway to support Features e.g. A single sign-on mechanism will enable sign-on in multiple applications.

-Lesson 5: Exploring Lean Portfolio Management
+Lesson 5: Lean Portfolio Management

 What is SAFe Portfolio?

-- SAFe Portfolio is a collection of Value Streams for a specific business domain in an Enterprise.
+- SAFe Portfolio is a collection of Development Value Streams for a specific business domain in an Enterprise.

 - An Enterprise may have a single portfolio or multiple portfolios